We inherit our parents’ genes, but what about epigenetics?

 What do we know about these epigenetic mechanisms, which have been the subject of intensive research since the beginning of the century?
 They involve a large number of cellular factors, the functions of which we are beginning to understand.
 Within chromosomes, negatively charged DNA wraps around positively charged proteins called histones.
 Hundreds of factors bind directly to the DNA or to the histones, forming what could be described as an “epigenetic sheath.”

 This sheath is far from homogeneous.
 It contains factors that can attach small molecules to the DNA molecule or histones; these molecules act like “bookmarks” that one might place in a book at specific locations.
 These are the well-known “epigenetic marks” (methylation, acetylation, etc.), and many of them are found on genes located along our chromosomes.
-These marks are essential; they differ across the various cell types that make up an organism and directly contribute to the regulation of gene expression (for example, genes important for liver function will be expressed in liver cells, while genes specific to neurons or muscle cells will be silenced there).
+These marks are essential; they differ among the various cell types that make up an organism and directly contribute to the regulation of gene expression (for example, genes important for liver function will be expressed in liver cells, while genes specific to neurons or muscle cells will be silenced in those cells).
 The question now is whether these epigenetic mechanisms also influence the transmission of genetic information.

 Epigenetic transmission in certain species

 Can epigenetics nevertheless influence the genetic inheritance of offspring?
 Today, this question is the subject of intensive—and sometimes controversial—research.
-This research aims, in particular, to understand whether environmental, nutritional, stress-related, or chemical and physical factors could influence future generations.
+This research aims, in particular, to understand whether environmental, nutritional, stress-related, or chemical or physical factors could influence future generations.

 Specific examples of the effect of the environment on epigenetic regulation have been described in numerous animal and plant species.

 Exposure to chemical factors, such as arsenic or bisphenol A, can also cause epigenetic changes.
-Researchers are currently trying to understand the mechanisms by which these stimuli act and whether they can generate a stable inheritance across generations in humans.
-Epidemiological studies have indeed attempted to establish links between diet and its influence on offspring, but these studies often face multifactorial aspects that are difficult to control and suffer from a lack of molecular evidence.
+Researchers are currently trying to understand the mechanisms by which these stimuli act and whether they can generate stable inheritance across generations in humans.
+Epidemiological studies have indeed attempted to establish links between diet and its influence on offspring, but these studies often face multifactorial issues that are difficult to control and suffer from a lack of molecular evidence.

-Although these findings do not alter current genetic laws, they suggest that, beyond the simple duplication and transmission of DNA sequences to male and female gametes, epigenetic information may contribute to the inheritance of certain traits in many species.
+Although these findings do not alter current genetic laws, they suggest that, beyond the simple duplication and transmission of the DNA sequence to male and female gametes, epigenetic information may contribute to the inheritance of certain traits in many species.
 This research could therefore help us better understand the evolution and adaptation of species, as well as the mechanisms underlying certain human diseases, such as cancer.

 Frédéric Bantignies, Director of Research , University of Montpellier and Giacomo Cavalli, CNRS Research Director, University of Montpellier